projekt-scope/structural-service/Readme.md

 # API-Docs
 Since this project is using FastAPI, there are automatically created documentations about the API.
-If the Server is running you can access them here : `http://localhost:8000/docs`.
+If the service is running you can access them here : `http://localhost:8000/docs`.

 A current version of the OpenAPI can be found in the folder [openAPI](/openAPI/structural-service.json).